jabrail-chumakov/Photo-Mosaic-Python/README.md

 ## Main part
 In this part photo mosaic was implemented by using `python`.
 I implemented this task with different shapes: `circle` and `square`.
 It can be regulated inside python code.
 It can take a while in order to render your final photo, cause I used high-quality images for both dataset and input.

+In order to run code just change directory to source folder and type `python main.py` or `python circle.py` in order to run code.
+Note that dataset and output folder, as well as python files should be located in the same folder.

 ## Good Luck!